Have you ever set up your RV and noticed the constant swaying or wobbling as soon as you start walking around?

 1. Scissor Jacks

 Scissor jacks are the most common stabilizer jacks you’ll see on travel trailers and older fifth wheels.
-For the most part, manufacturers will install scissor jacks onto their RVs because they’re cheap, simple to work, and they do a good job.
+For the most part, manufacturers will install scissor jacks onto their RVs because they’re cheap, simple to work, and do a good job.

 If you’re looking for some awesome scissor jacks for your RV, we recommend getting the Libra RV Trailer Stabilizer Leveling Scissor Jacks: